henryburon/henryburon.github.io/_posts/2024-09-01-jpl_internship.md

    <img src="/assets/images/niosh_kinematics.png" alt="Robot Path Projection Lines" width="29.2%" />
 </p>

-I developed a configuration manager that allows the robot to efficiently change its configuration during operation.
+I developed a configuration manager that allows the robot to efficiently change its kinematic configuration during operation.

-The algorithm abstracts the non-intuitive kinematics from the operator and prioritizes a small operational footprint during the transition.
+The algorithm abstracts the robot's non-intuitive kinematics from the operator and prioritizes a small operational footprint during the transition.